ha-king/kube-cluster/README.md

 # Kubernetes via Bastion Host

 ## Nested CloudFormation
-This nested template deploys a VPC w/ 3AZs and a bastion host from which Kops will deploy a distributed Kubernetes cluster.
+This nested template deploys a VPC w/ 3AZs and a bastion host from which Kops will deploy a distributed Kubernetes cluster w/ proxy dashboard and monitoring
-### Ohio region only
+#### Ohio region only
 ### Installation Guide
 1. <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=VPC-Kubernetes&templateURL=https://s3.amazonaws.com/infascination-public-oregon/cfn-templates/nested-master.template" target="_blank">![Launch](./img/launch-stack.png?raw=true "Launch")</a>
 1. Click **Next** to proceed with the next step of the wizard.